jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 - AirPort Extreme (Broadcom BCM94360CSAX & NGFF A/E Adapter) * Recommended Upgrade
 - All native macOS Mojave features work as long as you upgrade the WiFi card to a supported configuration
 ```

+#

+### PayPal

+- If you like my work then please feel free to donate.
+Every little bit helps!
+Sassuajames@gmail.com | Paypal.me/Sass86oh

+#

 ## Credits